With over 40 years of combined experience you can be assured that your child will be well cared for by our nurses

 The waterfront staff is certified in lifeguarding, CPR and basic first aid.
 They have specific emergency procedures they follow in the event of an emergency on the waterfront.

 Counselors are notified which campers have life threatening allergies.
-Counselors are given an Epipen, which they keep on their clipboards throughout the day.
+In the event of a bee allergy, group counselors are given an Epipen, which they keep on their clipboards throughout the day.
 They are instructed how to use this in the event of an emergency prior to the start of camp.
-There are additional Epipens in the nurse’s office if needed.
+All Epipens for food allergies are stored in our Nurse’s Office.

 A complete copy of our Health Manual is available upon request.